From Words to Amino Acids: Does the Curse of Depth Persist?: Experimental Details

 To isolate importance for future predictions, we use the \textit{skiplayer future} variant.
-For autoregressive models (ProGen2), we sample a split position $1 < t_s < T-1$, apply the layer-skip intervention only to token positions $t \le t_s$, and then measure the effect only on positions $t > t_s$.
+For autoregressive models (ProGen2 and ProGen3), we sample a split position $1 < t_s < T-1$, apply the layer-skip intervention only to token positions $t \le t_s$, and then measure the effect only on positions $t > t_s$.
 This directly tests whether computations performed for earlier tokens are reused when predicting later tokens.
-For masked and diffusion-based models that do not have a left-to-right notion of ``future'', we adapt \textit{skiplayer future} by replacing future tokens with held-out, non-intervened positions: we randomly sample an intervention set of positions and apply the skip only on that subset, and then measure propagated effects on the remaining non-intervened positions.
-Concretely, for each prompt, we randomly sample between 20\% to 80\% of masked positions and between 20\% to 80\% of non-masked positions for intervention, and compute effects on the remaining masked positions.
+For masked and diffusion-based models that do not have a left-to-right notion of ``future'', we adapt \textit{skiplayer future} to capture cross-positional effects by replacing future tokens with held-out, non-intervened positions: we randomly sample an intervention set of positions and apply the skip only on that subset, and then measure propagated effects on the remaining non-intervened positions.
+Concretely, for each prompt, we randomly sample between 20\% and 80\% of masked positions and between 20\% and 80\% of non-masked positions for intervention, and compute effects on the remaining masked positions.
 We repeat this 4 times per prompt and report the maximum effects.
-We additionally measure effects on all non-intervened tokens and observe that both choices yield similar trends.
+We additionally measure effects on all non-intervened tokens (i.e., both masked and non-masked) and observe that both choices yield similar trends.
 Hence, we report results only for the former, as predictions for masked token positions are most sensitive to perturbations.
 In addition to representation-level effects, we also quantify how skipping each layer changes the model's final outputs in the \textit{skiplayer future} setting.
-For each skipped layer, we compute the $\ell_2$ change in the output vector between the original and intervened runs, $\|y - \bar y\|_2$, and report the maximum change over the evaluated future positions.
+For each skipped layer, we compute the $\ell_2$ change in the output vector between the original and intervened runs, i.e., $\|y - \bar y\|_2$, and report the maximum change over the evaluated future positions.
 We use this norm-based metric rather than KL divergence because it yields clearer, more stable visualizations for this intervention setting.
 For all experiments, we use 40 protein sequences randomly sampled from UniRef50 \citep{suzek2007uniref} as input prompts.